sanjanabintaazad/codepath/README.md

 ### 1. Snort Honeypot

 - [x] **Summary:**
-* Snort is an open source network intrusion detection and prevention system.
-It is capable of performing real-time traffic analysis, alerting, blocking and packet logging on IP networks.
+* Snort is an open source intrusion prevention system capable of real-time traffic analysis and packet logging.
 * Like the previous honeypot, I created the VM honeypot-2, established SSH access to the VM, executed the deploy command for snort.
 I performed an attack using nmap, passing it the external IP of the snort honeypot VM.
 As a result, my IP address is listed with several port scan records which is the evidence that the honeypot intercepted my attack.
 * Snort honeypot uses the TCP protocol
 * This honeypot is attacked less frequently than others.
 * Snort has three primary functional modes.
 It can be used as-
-  * a packet sniffer like tcpdump(1)
+  * a packet sniffer like tcpdump
   * a packet logger (useful for network traffic debugging, etc)
   * a full blown network intrusion detection and prevention system.
 * It utilizes a combination of protocol analysis and pattern matching in order to detect a anomalies, misuse and attacks.
 * Snort is capable of detecting and responding in real-time, sending alerts, performing session sniping, logging packets or dropping sessions/packets when deployed in-line.
 * Snort uses a flexible rules language to describe activity that can be considered malicious or anomalous as well as an analysis engine that incorporates a modular plugin architecture.

 - [x] **GIF Walkthrough:**